 - A fast Domain Search Tool, Domain Typer helps you find country domains and generic domains.
 You can also check the page rank of any website by simply typing in the URL of that website.

 - Domize works in a similar fashion to the other name search tools.
 It comes with a Power Search feature that allows bulk search of lists and combinations of words.

 - Impossibility searches for domain names based on a combination of words to show you the list of unregistered .com names, based on your combination.
 They use multiple servers in parallel to speed up the search.

 - With Spinxo, you can just click on the Spin button and watch it generate random names.
 If you feed in keywords, you will get more customized names.
-Names can be found for social media also and you can check the availability of names for Twitter, Facebook, Skype and Tumblr.
+You can find names for social media also and you can check the availability of names for Twitter, Facebook, Skype and Tumblr.

 - You can also check out My Blog Name Generator, which works in much the same fashion.
-Common prefixes and suffixes can be added to widen the search.
+Moreover, you can add common prefixes and suffixes to widen the search.

 - At Stuck Domains, you can search for expired domains.

 Finding the right name for your blog right at the very start is essential.
-You now have many handy tools at your disposal, and you are sure to find the name you like using any one of them.
+Also, you now have many handy tools at your disposal, and you are sure to find the name you like using any one of them.